-The Better Cotton Standard System (BCSS) directly addresses farm workers in two distinct ways.
-Firstly, the standard includes requirements on occupational health and safety (e.g. safe pesticide application).
-Secondly, it has a Decent Work principle, which is concerned with the provision of opportunities for women and men to work productively in conditions of freedom, equity, security, and human dignity.
+Determining who participates in the Better Cotton Standard System (BCSS), and how, is inevitably complex.
+The BCSS requires one individual, the Farmer, to take responsibility for implementation of the Standard requirements.
+The system then directly addresses farm workers in two distinct ways.
+First, the Standard includes requirements on occupational health and safety (e.g. safe pesticide application); and second, through a Decent Work principle, concerned with the provision of opportunities for women and men to work productively in conditions of freedom, equity, security, and human dignity.